ericniebler/stl2/ext/proxy/Dxxxx.md

 ### Overview, for implementers

 The algorithms must be specified to use `iter_swap` and `iter_move` when swapping and moving elements.
 The concepts must be respecified in terms of the new customization points, and a new type trait, `common_reference`, must be specified and implemented.
-The known shortcomings of `common_type` (lack of SFINAE-friendliness, difficulty of specialization) must be addressed.
+The known shortcomings of `common_type` (e.g., [difficulty of specialization](https://cplusplus.github.io/LWG/lwg-active.html#2465)) must be addressed.
+(The formulation of `common_type` given in this paper fixes all known issues.)
 Care must be taken in the algorithm implementations to hew to the valid expressions for the iterator concepts.
 The algorithm constraints must be respecified to accommodate proxy iterators.

 ### Overview, for users

 For user code, the changes are minimal.
 Little to no conforming code that works today will stop working after adoping this resolution.
 The changes to `common_type` are potentially breaking, but only for conversion sequences that are sensitive to cv qualification and value category, and the committee has shown no reluctance to make similar changes to `common_type` before.
-And the addition of `common_reference` gives recourse to users who care about the issue.
+And the addition of `common_reference` gives recourse to users who care about it.

 When adapting generic code to work with proxy iterators, calls to `swap` and `move` should be replaced with `iter_swap` and `iter_move`, and for calls to higher-order algorithms, generic lambdas are the preferred solution.
 When that's not possible, functions can be changed to take arguments by the iterator's *common reference* type, which is the result of applying the `common_reference` trait to `ReferenceType<I>` and `ValueType<I>&`.
 (An `iter_common_reference_t<I>` type alias is suggested to make this simpler.)